-- Leverage 15+ native device features like GPS, network simulation, localization, and more to replicate real user scenarios.
+- Leverage 15+ native device features like GPS, network simulation, and localization to replicate real user scenarios.

-- Interact with your mobile app on the remote device, just as you would with a device in hand.
+- Interact with your mobile app on the remote device as you would with a device in hand.
 Tap, scroll, zoom, swipe, and more.

 - Test your native and hybrid apps out of the box on internal development and staging environments.

 More and more testers are moving to cloud platforms to perform usability testing because of the ease of use and, most importantly, the flexibility of remote testing.
 Although usability testing requires manual intervention, modern platforms allow it to test remotely and freely.
 It also allows you to reach a large audience at a much lower cost.